 On the other hand, the standard of private hospitals in Vietnam is excellent.
 Private hospitals located in Hanoi or Ho Chi Minh City are staffed by doctors from the USA, Korea, Japan and France, as well as Vietnamese doctors who have trained overseas.

 The cost of visiting specialists such as dentists and dermatologists varies considerably.
-Generally, while prices are still lower than the rates charged in Western countries, specialists who market themselves for the expat population will charge more than those that work with locals.
+Generally, while prices are still lower than the rates charged in Western countries, specialists who market themselves to the expat population will charge more than those that work with locals.

 Health insurance in Vietnam

-Medicines and pharmacies in Vietnam
+Pharmacies and medication in Vietnam

 Pharmacies in Vietnam are well stocked and easy to find, especially in big cities such as Hanoi and Ho Chi Minh City.
 They're usually located on any major shopping street or in malls.